Institute of Directors in Southern Africa releases practice note on integrated reporting

 Practice Notes are commissioned by the South African King Committee on Corporate Governance to assist with the insight into and practical application of "King III", which recommend integrated reporting to reflect the business reality that strategy, risk, performance and sustainability have become inseparable.

-The Johannesburg Stock Exchange (JSA) has adopted the King III principles as part of its Listings Requirements which require companies to apply the King III recommendations, or explain which recommendations have not been applied and provide reasons therefore.
+The Johannesburg Stock Exchange (JSA) has adopted the King III principles as part of its Listing Requirements which require companies to apply the King III recommendations, or explain which recommendations have not been applied and provide reasons therefore.

 The Practice Note concludes as follows: